NinaJaverzat/NZRP/README.md

-# Monte Carlo algorithm for central force rigidity percolation in dimentions 2
+# Monte Carlo algorithm for central-force rigidity percolation in dimension 2

-This project contains a code that executes the algorithm for rigidity percolation presented in the paper [title of the paper, link to it].
-The algorithm is executed over a triangular lattice.
-The code is meant to be read as much as used.
+This project contains a code that implements the algorithm for rigidity percolation presented in the paper [title of the paper, link to it].
+The algorithm is implemented on the triangular lattice.
+We tried to organize and comment the code in a pedagogical way.

 ## Files organization

-The code that executes the algorithm is in the folder `code`.
+The code that implements the algorithm is in the folder `code`.
 Output files are written in the folder `res`.
 The folder `conv` contains a second code, which is used to convolute the output with the binomial distribution.
 Results of the convolution are stored in the folder `conv_res`.

 ## Usage